 - Explore and nourish the possibilities of a personal relationship with the divine through practical and playful exploration, according to your nature and personality

 - Share stories and lives of saints from different traditions, with poetry and stories illumining key themes.

-- Cultivate awareness of the divine in daily experience.
+- Cultivate awareness of the divine within all life in the midst of daily experience.